Now You Know - Mini Bio

 2005 Armin T. Wegner “Humanitarian” Award for the vision to see the truth… and the courage to speak it for American Holocaust: When It’s All Over I’ll Still Be Indian documentary as director and producer

 2003 The Fargo Film Festival Award for Best Documentary Short for American Holocaust: When It’s All Over I’ll Still Be Indian

 2000 The American Indian Film Festival Awards, Best Documentary Short for American Holocaust: When Its All Over I’ll Still Be Indian

 2000 Academy Awards, USA, Oscar consideration and shortlist final

-In addition, Joanelle founded in 1995, Red Nation International Film Festival, now in its 25th 2020 is Home to the Native Documentary Voice and our Red Nation Television Network – Native is Here, broadcasts original content, movies, documentaries, shorts reaching 10 million viewers in 37 countries.
+In addition, Joanelle founded in 1995, Red Nation International Film Festival, Home to the Native Documentary Voice and our Red Nation Television Network – Native is Here, broadcasts original content, movies, documentaries, shorts reaching 10 million viewers in 37 countries.

-Joanelle Romero has curated film for the past 43 years, has been a executive producer, producer and writer on several television and documentaries.
+Joanelle Romero has curated film for the past 44 years, is a executive producer, producer and writer on several television and documentaries.
 Joanelle has made an outstanding contribution to the arts and science of motion picture in producing American Indian content to the world.

 On March 27, 2016, Joanelle produced and was moderator for Native Women in Film & Television NIGHT BEFORE THE OSCARS Series “Through the Lens of Indigenous Eyes Up Close & Personal” in a conversation with native actors from the Award-winning Oscars “The Revenant.”
 Actors in attendance were Duane Howard, Arthur Redcloud and Forrest Goodluck.
 This series is to be broadcast on Red Nation Television Network.